 As crypto has begun its inevitable scripted decent into irrelevancy, Wall Street is moving towards ESG as it's next big profit center.
 This all reminds me of Matt Taibbi opening line in his famous 2010 article titled The Great American Bubble Machine, excoriating Goldman Sachs' role in the Great Financial Crisis (GFC) of 2008-09 as follows:

 "The world’s most powerful investment bank is a great vampire squid wrapped around the face of humanity, relentlessly jamming its blood funnel into anything that smells like money." - Matt Taibbi, The Great American Bubble Machine

 Man, that's my kind of opening.
 Way more efficient than my summary above.
 A world without GenX cynicism is a world I don't want to live in.

 Taibbi then follows with a ruthless and comprehensive literary takedown masterpiece for the ages (one that I believe all investors should read), documenting conclusively Goldman's role in engineering "every major market manipulation since the Great Depression."
 What I've always found erudite about the piece is how well it lays out in simple terms how Wall Street investment banks rigged markets (including the classic and consistent high-stakes parlor trick of yanking the rug out on a new generation of investors roughly every 7-10 years.
 Kinda' like our current market correction...)

 An Idea Who's Time Has Come

-If you are unfamiliar with ESG, a.) congratulations, and b.) in my estimation, ESG is arguably one of the biggest and most recent scams in finance, and it's been perpetuated by at most about a dozen investment bankers that may control significant swaths of the stock market.
+If you are unfamiliar with ESG, a.) congratulations, and b.) in my estimation, ESG is arguably one of the biggest and most recent scams in finance.
+It's been perpetuated by at most about a dozen investment bankers that may control significant swaths of the stock market.
 As heads of some of the largest mutual funds (think Fidelity, Blackrock, Vanguard), these extraordinarily wealthy individuals control the fund companies that manage the mutual funds and Exchange Traded Funds (ETFs) that largely control the most important decisions at the majority of the largest companies in the world.
 Which means they control the economy and the world, so this is not an insignificant situation.

 You see, when buying a share of stock in a company, you usually become an owner.
 And that ownership entitles you to a single vote at their annual shareholder meeting.
 When you own a mutual fund that owns a share- depending on the size of your investment in the fund- you might own a small fraction of a share in each of the companies it invests its assets into.
 So by default, mutual fund investors are (very) small owners in the companies that the funds select.

 The nature of mutual funds means that your use of the mutual fund typically transfers your miniscule ownership in the component stocks to the fund company.
 Each individual investor's share of ownership is relatively small, but when combined from all investor contributions into the fund (i.e. the reason they're called 'mutual funds'), the fund company now controls a significant amount of proxy votes.
 And that in turn gives them significant control of the individual companies themselves.
 Which in turn gives them significant control of the American economy, which is turn gives them control of the country.
 And if you control the United States, you control the world.

 Perhaps you can start to identify the problem.
 If not, I'm here to help...

 As investors have piled into these funds over the past 13 years during an unprecedented, easy-money, buy-the-dip stock market bull rally, true control over these companies has transitioned from individual investors to the fund companies themselves.
 Or more accurately, the managers of these fund companies.
 Through their control of the largest mutual fund companies in the world, which control the largest funds in the world, which control the largest companies in the world, the managers of these companies become the largest shareholders and can then dictate how the fund company votes, which dictates how the companies are run.